bettar/miele-lxiv-easy/README.md

 	![step3](img/step3.png)

-	Run the bash script.
+	Run the shell script.
 This might take a long time.
 To capture possible errors and warning, save the output to a log file:

 		$ script log-$(date +%Y%m%d_%H%M).txt
 		$ ./build.sh